 The Lincoln Handicap is the first big betting race of the new flat racing turf season in Great Britian.

 It is over a straight mile and traditionally heralds the start of the flat.
-It is also the first leg of the bookmakers’ Spring Double, completed by the Aintree Grand National.

 The race is famous for ante-post gambles, although there has only been one successful favourite in the past ten seasons.

 Find out more about the Lincoln Handicap:

 - 1 The Lincoln Handicap – Race Overview

 - 2 Famous Lincoln Handicap Winners & History

 - 4 Lincoln Handicap Previous Result